 Analogous remarks can be made about sensory imaginings.
 Sartre observes that when I visually imagine Pierre to the left, "he does not appear at the same time to the right of the armchair which is actually before me" (Sartre 2010: 180).
-In fact, Pierre "bears no relationship to me" (Sartre 2010: 181).
-On this view, the imagined object does not feel present to me because I do not experience the imagined object as being co-located with myself.

-4 The notion of cognitive base accounts for the fact that the objects of emotion are provided by independent mental states (their cognitive bases), such as perceptual experiences (see, e.g., Deonna and Teroni 2012: 5).
+&lt;sup>4 The notion of cognitive base accounts for the fact that the objects of emotion are provided by independent mental states (their cognitive bases), such as perceptual experiences (see, e.g., Deonna and Teroni 2012: 5).
 For instance, our fear of the dog barking at us depends on our seeing or hearing the dog.

-5 For a negative answer to this question, see Fortier 2018b.
+&lt;sup>5 For a negative answer to this question, see Fortier 2018b.